nicnocquee/next-secure-download/README.md

 - ✅ the files can be directly downloaded, no download page.
 - ✅ the files can be downloaded from script or command line.

 I couldn't find anything that meets those requirements.
-So I made this repo by storing the files in private GitHub repository and serving them through [Vercel](https://vercel.com), both of which are FREE.
+So I made this repo by storing the files in private GitHub repository and serving them through free hosting like Vercel or Netlify, both of which are FREE.

 # Demo